pydantic/logfire/docs/integrations.md

 ## ASGI

+??? tip "Installation"
+    Install `pip install "logfire[asgi]"` to use this integration.

+    The `asgi` extras contains the [`opentelemetry-instrumentation-asgi`][open-telemetry-asgi-middleware] package.

 Since Logfire is compliant with the OpenTelemetry specification, you can integrate it with any ASGI framework.

 === "FastAPI"